 The village History Group has recently formally established that Butterton qualifies as a “Thankful Village” with all of the villagers who went off to fight in the First World War returning safely.
 In fact Butterton is the only village in Staffordshire with this honour. (http://en.wikipedia.org/wiki/Thankful_villages or http://www.hellfirecorner.co.uk/TV/butterton.htm) The project plans the refurbishment and reinstallation of the original three Church Bells, plus their augmentation to a ring of six to act as a focus for the celebration of this event on its 100th anniversary and to act as a lasting memorial to the village’s good fortune and to those heroes who went off to war and returned safely.
 With help from the Keltek Trust we had originally identified bells being removed from Cheltenham Minster as being suitable with two bells manufactured by John Rudhall in 1823 and 1833 and one by Mears & Stainbank in 1883.
 However, two more suitable bells both manufactured by John Taylor and Co. in 1869, rescued from St Mary's Church, Mirfield, W. Yorkshire, have recently been identified and swapped for the Cheltenham Bells.
 These bells are from the same era and manufacturer as our original three bells and are an ideal match to augment our three bells.
 Furthermore, the Trustees of the Keltek Trust have very generously offered to pay for the casting and inscription of a brand new Treble Bell by Taylor's which will become our 'Thankful' Bell.
 Additionally, we aim to establish facilities for a bell ringing school using the newly installed ring of six.
 Sensors on the bells linked to computers running bell ringing simulation software will allow for training with the bells silenced.
 The kitchen, toilet and small meeting room in the base of the tower provide fairly unique facilities which are ideal for the establishment of such a school.

-Fund raising for the bells has continued throughout 2017.
-We held a bells launch event in January to celebrate our Heritage Lottery Grant and the imminent commencement of work.
+We held a bells launch event in January 2017 to celebrate our Heritage Lottery Grant and the imminent commencement of work.
 We had a stall at the Manifold Show and also raised money at the Butterton Wakes.
 Money has also been collected at other events throughout the year.
 A number of families have also generously donated to have an inscription on the new bell headstocks.

-We intend to fully complete the project in time to mark the 100th anniversary of becoming a thankful village in November 2018.
+The project was completed in time to mark the 100th anniversary of becoming a Thankful Village in November 2018.

 We are very pleased to report that our project has been supported by a generous grant from the Heritage Lottery Fund.
-Thanks to National Lottery players, we are now able to press ahead with our project.
+Thanks to National Lottery players, we were able to press ahead with our project.
 We also gratefully acknowledge the donation of a new treble bell as our 'Thankful Bell' by the Keltek Trust trustees.
-Also all the other generous donations we have received over the life of this project.
-Watch this page for further updates.
-Donations to the "Bells Fund" will still be very welcome.
+Also not forgetting all the other generous donations we have received over the life of this project.

 Bells following removal